The Art of Imperfection

 Merge the Apollonian and Dionysian

-The phrase, “Write drunk, edit sober” happens to fit nicely with a framework that was used by Friedrich Nietzsche.
-In his book The Birth of Tragedy, Nietzsche explains that there were two Greek gods who represented creativity.
-One was the god of intoxicated creativity, chaos, emotion, and instinct; while the other was the god of sober creativity, order, discipline, and reason.
-Their names were:
+The phrase, “Write drunk, edit sober” fits perfectly with a metaphysical framework that was used by Friedrich Nietzsche.
+In his book The Birth of Tragedy, Nietzsche explains that there are two kinds of creativity that are represented by two Greek gods.

 Friedrich Nietzsche lamented that the delicate balance between intoxicated and sober creativity had been disrupted in ancient Greece because of the rise of Socratic dialogue.
 Socrates had assumed that human decisions and beliefs only had value if they could be rationally explained and defended.
-While this emphasis on logic and critical thinking contributed immensely to philosophy, morality, and science, Nietzsche believed it compromised the world of art and creativity.
+While this emphasis on logic and critical thinking contributed immensely to philosophy, morality, and science, Nietzsche believed they also wielded a cruel and illegitimate tyranny over the world of art and creativity.

 Earlier playwriters, like Aeschylus and Sophocles, had woven together emotional intensity, existential chaos, and intellectual structure.
 They invited audiences to confront the mysteries and contradictions of life without reducing them to neat explanations.
 However, under Socratic influence, art began to dismiss the importance of emotional and aesthetic resonance in favor of dry, moral reasoning.
 They became more like sermons that were put into the form of a play as an afterthought.
 Writers even spoiled the plot by revealing from the beginning what was going to happen, neglecting the instinctual, visceral, and chaotic elements that made earlier art so relatable.